 The 4 Types of Garage Doors

-In this guide, we cut out all the industry jargon and help you decide which garage door is right for you.
-We’ll breakdown:
+In this short guide, we cut out all the unnecessary jargon and help decide which garage door type is right for you.

 As the name suggests, to open them up, you turn the handle and pull the door up-and-over towards the garage ceiling.

 Up-and-over doors come as a canopy gearing or retractable.
-Whereas a canopy door runs vertically on its track within the frame, a retractable door opens on horizontal tracks which go back into the garage.
+A canopy door runs vertically on its track within the frame whilst a retractable door opens on horizontal tracks which go back into the garage.

 Side-hinged garage doors, instead of lifting up and above your head, operate on a hinge, opening outwards onto the driveway.